Bentopy: from simple packing to building cellular models

 Note

-Reduced rendering modes cannot generate topology files.
+Reduced rendering modes cannot generate topology files, since these are only intended for visualization and validation.
 Use --mode full (default) when topology files are needed.

 Residue numbering control